Foundations of regular variation on topological spaces

-It is known from \cite[Section~4.5.1]{lin:res:roy14} that this sequence $\eta$ is regularly varying in $\R_+^\infty$ with ideal $\sR_0^\infty(1)$ and its tail measure $\mu$ is supported by sequences with only one non-zero element.
+It is known from \cite[Section~4.5.1]{lin:res:roy14} that the sequence $\eta$ is regularly varying in $\R_+^\infty$ with the ideal $\sR_0^\infty(1)$, and its tail measure $\mu$ is supported by sequences with only one non-zero element.
 However, the sequence $\eta$ does not belong to the space $\ell_p$ for any $p\in[1,\infty]$.
 Consider the sequence $\zeta=(\zeta_n)$ given by